-Espaliers could be a single plate or several overlapping plates that protected the shoulders, whalebone was sometimes used instead of plate for tournament use.
+Espaliers could be a single plate or several overlapping plates that protected the shoulders, whalebone was sometimes used instead of the plate for tournament use.

-A Gaunlet was an amoured glove that could be made from leather, plate and fabric, they were most commonly leather or fabric with with a overlay of plates.
+A Gaunlet was an armored glove that could be made from leather, plate, and fabric, they were most commonly leather or fabric with an overlay of plates.

 Greaves could be designed in one or two pieces to protect the back and front of the lower legs and were tied or buckled together.
 Greaves could also be designed to fit over the instep or ankles of a medieval knight.

 The lance rest made it easier for medieval knights to hold a lance, the lance had increased in weight due to changes in it’s design as the medieval period progressed and had become harder to hold for medieval knights.

-The Name “Pauldron” has French origins and it was around in the 14th century as a separate piece of armour, gaining popularity in the 15th century.
+The Name “Pauldron” has French origins and it was around in the 14th century as a separate piece of armor, gaining popularity in the 15th century.

-Poleyns were metal armour parts that protected the knees usually made from iron, historians debate whether early Poleyns existed that were made from leather, cuir bouilli or even Iron.
+Poleyns were metal armor parts that protected the knees usually made from iron, historians debate whether early Poleyns existed that were made from leather, cuir-bouilli, or even Iron.

-Sabatons offered protection for the medieval knights feet and were introduced around the 14th century.
+Sabatons offered protection for the medieval knight’s feet and were introduced around the 14th century.
 Some Sabatons such as the 15th century German designs were pointed which made them very distinctive.

 The Spur which was attached to the heels of medieval cavalry soldiers was used to “spur on the horse” to get it moving faster.
-The Rowek Spur was popular in the 13th and 14th century.
+The Rowel Spur was popular in the 13th and 14th centuries.

-The Vambrace offered protected to the Forearm of a medieval knight.
+The Vambrace offered protection to the Forearm of a medieval knight.
 Also worn by archers for wrist protection.
 First appeared in the 14th century, but also has been depicted in illustrations from the 9th century.